History of United Way of Calvert County

 UWCC began by supporting six agencies and now serves a multitude of agencies through Community Impact grants, Basic Needs grants and designations.
 In 2013, there are 30 partner agencies eligible for designations, 15 Community Impact grant funded partners, and 6 Basic Needs grant funded partners.

-United Way has evolved from a fundraising organization into a community building partner, focusing on three vital impact areas: Education, Income and Health.
+United Way has evolved from a fundraising organization into a community building partner, focusing on three vital impact areas: Education, Health, and Financial Stability.

 United Way of Calvert County was incorporated on April 23, 1980.
 Since then, UWCC has raised over 14 million dollars.